wur-bioinformatics/introduction-to-bioinformatics/week5.md

 ### -Omics data analysis

 Transcriptomics, proteomics and metabolomics (can) all provide quantitative measurements on molecule levels present.
-The resulting data can be analysed in various ways, to answer different questions.
+The resulting data can be analyzed in various ways, to answer different questions.
 The main approaches
 are:
-- Visualization, to facilitate inspection of experimental outcomes and identifying large patterns
+- Visualization, to facilitate inspection of experimental outcomes and identifying large patterns.
-- Differential abundance, to compare abundance levels between conditions, cell types or strains
+- Differential abundance, to compare abundance levels between conditions, cell types or strains.
-- Time series analysis, to follow changes over time (i.e. time series experiments)
+- Time series analysis, to follow changes over time (i.e., time series experiments).
-- Clustering, grouping genes or samples based on similarity in abundance (e.g. to learn about shared function)
+- Clustering, grouping genes or samples based on similarity in abundance (e.g., to learn about shared function).
-- Classification, finding which gene(s) are predictive of a certain phenotype (e.g. a disease)
+- Classification, finding which gene(s) are predictive of a certain phenotype (e.g., a disease).
-- Enrichment, learning which biological functions/processes are most found in a given set of genes
+- Enrichment, learning which biological functions/processes are most found in a given set of genes.

 We will discuss each of these below.
 Most examples will be provided for transcriptomics data and we will use the term “genes” throughout, but the approaches can without change be applied to quantitative proteomics